Subdivergence-free gluings of trees: Abstract

 \section{Abstract}

-A gluing of two rooted trees is an identification of their leaves and un-subdivision of the resulting 2-valent vertices.
-A gluing of two rooted trees is subdivergence free if it has no 2-edge cuts with both roots on the same side of the cut.
+A gluing of two rooted trees, also known as a tanglegram, is an identification of their leaves and un-subdivision of the resulting 2-valent vertices.
+A gluing of two rooted trees is subdivergence-free if it has no 2-edge cuts with both roots on the same side of the cut.
 The problem and language is motivated by quantum field theory.
 We enumerate subdivergence-free gluings for certain families of trees, showing a connection with connected permutations, and we give algorithms to compute subdivergence-free gluings.